InteropIO/net-examples/Readme.md

 * Shared contexts example - how to work with shared contexts from .NET (*shared-contexts* subfolder)
 * Notifications example - publishing Notifications from .Net (*notifications* subfolder)
 * App management example - using app management API (*app-management-demo* subfolder)
+* Interop examples - shows how imperative and declarative Glue42 interop is used

 All projects refence Glue42.dll from *lib* folder.